 As the prosecution of these crimes becomes more common, the length of sentences imposed and fines assessed become greater.
 Fines, not including seizure of the fruits of the crime or restitution, may be in the tens and hundreds of thousands of dollars.
 Contrary to folklore, the sentences of multiple decades are not served in comfortable country club style prisons.
 The average sentence for a person convicted of a white collar crime is around four years.
 Certain charges have mandatory sentences and probation is not a possibility, such as fraud involving a school or church.

 White collar crimes are zealously pursued by prosecutors with the resources to spend years gathering evidence and crafting a case.
 The high-profile nature of these offenses draws those individuals interested in advancing careers and making names for themselves.
 The tools available to these prosecutors include the grand jury and the command of many investigators.
-An experienced defense attorney can help his client navigate this complex procedural maze.
+An experienced Chicago white collar crime lawyer can help his client navigate this complex procedural maze.
 Even in a grand jury scenario, while you cannot have an attorney present during the actual testimony, having the information that defense counsel provides can make the difference between being a witness and being a defendant.
 Defendants who are convicted of a white collar crime can have property and assets that may have been tainted by the criminal proceeds seized.
 This means that in addition to the loss of freedom, the offender’s family could lose their home, college funds could be confiscated, and other necessary items stripped from loved ones who are also dealing with the consequences of the sentencing.

 White collar crimes carry with them a significant stigma.
 Conviction of this type of crime will be used by potential employers to deny employment.
 There is particular prejudice in social circles resulting from being accused and sentenced in a crime involving dishonesty and concealment.
 Taking an aggressive stance in defending against these charges is crucial for the accused’s future.Defending a White Collar Crime

 White collar crime investigations are multi-tiered endeavors involving different investigatory agencies, both state and federal, rooms full of document boxes of data, witnesses who are aiding in the prosecution rather than facing charges themselves, and situations that were created in order to obtain evidence against the defendant.
 In other words, there are numerous avenues of attack for an experienced defense attorney.
 In preparing a defense, it is necessary to look at why the offender committed the acts in question.
 Was there an element of coercion?
 Often, a person in power, including professional superiors and government representatives, will force the individual to carry out illegal activities that he or she would never have done otherwise.
 Did the accused have the capacity to put a halt to the illicit behavior?
 Frequently, someone is carried along by the totality of the circumstances.
 Was there an element of entrapment?
 Law enforcement personnel and other state and federal agents face enormous pressure to make high-profile arrests and pursue successful prosecutions.
 This means that there are many times where an offender is led into the trap of committing the inappropriate actions by overzealous investigators.
-In addition to the many defense strategies, a good attorney will look at the intent of the accused perpetrator.
-Although intent may not be enough to get the charges dismissed, if the offender did not have the requisite intent to commit the bad acts then this may mitigate against large fines and a long sentence.Those Accused of a White Collar Crime will find the Right Defense with David L. Freidberg
+In addition to the many defense strategies, a good white collar crime attorney serving Chicago will look at the intent of the accused perpetrator.
+Although intent may not be enough to get the charges dismissed, if the offender did not have the requisite intent to commit the bad acts then this may mitigate against large fines and a long sentence.Those Accused of a White Collar Crime in Chicago will find the Right Defense with David L. Freidberg

 David L. Freidberg is a Chicago criminal defense attorney with more than 20 years experience in defending the rights of those charged with a crime.
 Mr. Freidberg brings these skills to the defense of white collar crimes.
 Mr. Freidberg will utilize experts in forensic accounting, financial analysis, and investigation to construct a strong defense in preparation for facing a strong prosecution.
 Mr. Freidberg is prepared to do everything possible to get the best possible result in each case without judgment or other recrimination.
 We offer a free consultation so that we can evaluate your situation and provide preliminary advice so call us at 312-560-7100 or email us to learn how we can help.